-Though this review will restrict itself to approaches to quantum measurements within the standard quantum mechanics, we briefly list for completeness a number of attempts to seek the solution for the quantum measurement problem beyond it.
-The de Broglie-Bohm approach [18, 19, 24] is currently one of the most popular alternatives to the standard quantum mechanics.
-It introduces an additional set of variables (coordinates of the physical particles) and represents the Schrödinger equation as an equation of motion for those particles, in addition to the motion of the wavefunction, which keeps the physical meaning of a separate entity (guiding field).
-Hence in this picture there are two fundamental and separate entities: particles and fields.
-Recently Smolin attempted to construct a version of the de Broglie-Bohm approach, where the wavefunction is substituted by certain phase-variables, which, together with coordinates, are supposed to be features of particles [211].
-In this context see also a related contribution by Schmelzer, where the fundamental character of the wavefunction is likewise negated [212].
-The approach by Smolin is coined in terms of a real ensemble, which - in contrast to ensembles of non-interacting objects invoked for validation of any probabilistic theory - does contain highly-nonlocal (distance independent) interactions between its constituents.
-It is presently unclear to which extent this substitution of the wavefunction by phase-variables will increase the eligibility of the de Broglie-Bohm approach, while Smolin does not discuss the issues of measurement that are known to be non-trivial within the approach [18, 19, 214].
+Though this review will restrict itself to approaches to quantum measurements within the standard quantum me-1082 chanics, we briefly list for completeness a number of attempts to seek the solution for the quantum measurement 1083 problem beyond it.
+The de Broglie-Bohm approach [18, 19, 24] is currently one of the most popular alternatives to 1084 the standard quantum mechanics.
+It introduces an additional set of variables (coordinates of the physical particles) 1085 and represents the Schrödinger equation as an equation of motion for those particles, in addition to the motion of the wavefunction, which keeps the physical meaning of a separate entity (guiding field).
+Hence in this picture there are 1087 two fundamental and separate entities: particles and fields.
+Recently Smolin attempted to construct a version of the 1088 de Broglie-Bohm approach, where the wavefunction is substituted by certain phase-variables, which, together with 1089 coordinates, are supposed to be features of particles [186].
+In this context see also a related contribution by Schmelzer, 1090 where the fundamental character of the wavefunction is likewise negated [187].
+The approach by Smolin is coined in 1091 terms of a real ensemble, which - in contrast to ensembles of non-interacting objects invoked for validation of any 1092 probabilistic theory - does contain highly-nonlocal (distance independent) interactions between its constituents.
+It is 1093 presently unclear to which extent this substitution of the wavefunction by phase-variables will increase the eligibility 109 of the de Broglie-Bohm approach, while Smolin does not discuss the issues of measurement that are known to be 1095 non-trivial within the approach [18, 19, 189].
+1096

-Another popular alternative is the spontaneous localization approach by Ghirardi, Rimini and Weber [215].
-This approach is based on a non-linear and stochastic generalization of the Schrödinger equation such that the collapse of the wavefunction happens spontaneously (i.e., without any measurement) with a certain rate governed by classical white noise.
-Bassi and Ghirardi recently reviewed this and related approaches in full detail [17]; other useful sources are the book by Adler [216] and the review paper by Pearle [217].
-Spontaneous localization models in the energy basis are especially interesting, since they conserve the average energy of the quantum system; this subject is reviewed by Brody and Hughston [218].
-Non-linear modifications of the Schrödinger equation have by now a long history [90, 91, 219, 220, 221, 222, 223].
+Another popular alternative is the spontaneous localization approach by Ghirardi, Rimini and Weber [190].
+This 1097 approach is based on a non-linear and stochastic generalization of the Schrödinger equation such that the collapse 1098 of the wavefunction happens spontaneously (i.e., without any measurement) with a certain rate governed by classical 1099 white noise.
+Bassi and Ghirardi recently reviewed this and related approaches in full detail [17]; other useful sources 1100 are the book by Adler [191] and the review paper by Pearle [192].
+Spontaneous localization models in the energy basis 1101 are especially interesting, since they conserve the average energy of the quantum system; this subject is reviewed by 1102 Brody and Hughston [193].
+Non-linear modifications of the Schrödinger equation have by now a long history [89, 1103 90, 194, 195, 196, 197, 198].
 All of them in one way or another combine non-linearities with classical randomness.
-The first such model was introduced by Bohm and Bub [219] starting from certain hidden-variables assumption.
-The approaches that followed were either oriented towards resolving the quantum measurement problem [90, 221, 222] or trying to obtain fundamentally nonlinear generalizations of the Schrödinger equation and quantum mechanics [223].
-Several approaches of the former type were unified within a formalism proposed by Grigorenko [91].
-Recently Svetlichny presented a resource letter on fundamental (i.e., not emerging from the usual, linear theory) non-linearities in quantum mechanics, where he also discusses their possible origin [224].
-Some of those approaches based on nonlinear generalizations of the Schrödinger equation were confronted to experiments, see e.g. Refs.
-[225, 226], but so far with negative result.
+1104 The first such model was introduced by Bohm and Bub [194] starting from certain hidden-variables assumption.
+The 1105 approaches that followed were either oriented towards resolving the quantum measurement problem [89, 196, 197] or trying to obtain fundamentally nonlinear generalizations of the Schrödinger equation and quantum mechanics [198].
+1107 Several approaches of the former type were unified within a formalism proposed by Grigorenko [90].
+Recently 1108 Svetlichny presented a resource letter on fundamental (i.e., not emerging from the usual, linear theory) non-linearities 1109 in quantum mechanics, where he also discusses their possible origin [199].
+Some of those approaches based on 1110 nonlinear generalizations of the Schrödinger equation were confronted to experiments, see e.g. Refs.
+[200, 201], but 1111 so far with negative result.
+1112